-20211015 Having performed a cluster analysis we have effectively fit a model to the data and trained a model from the data.
+Having performed a cluster analysis we have effectively fit a model to the data or as others may describe it, we have trained a model from the data.
 The model can now be used to “predict,” or in our case assign, each point to a cluster.
-The predict command is utilised to label each point in a supplied dataset (also a csv file) based on the “model” saved as a csv file.
+The predict command is utilised to label each point in a supplied dataset (a csv file) based on the “model” saved as a csv file.

-The output is csv format, with a header, and a column for the label, named as such, as the last column, identifying the nearest centre to each point.
+The output is a csv file, with a header and a column for the label, named as such, as the last column, identifying the nearest centre to each point.